knaveightt/knv-elemental/README.md

 Ice Pearl: lapiz in the corners, with ice blocks surrounding a stack of eight ender pearls in the middle

 Stone Pearl: lapiz in the corners, with stone blocks surrounding a stack of eight ender pearls in the middle

+For Greater Pearl Variants, you will need to trade for the necessary crafting material with an elementalist villager.
+Create an elemental totel by placing an armor stand in the middle of the Pearl Combinator, and placing a fire pearl above it, air pearl to the left, ice pearl to the right, and stone pearl below.
+This will create an Elemental totem which you place next to a Cleric villager to transform them to an Elementalist.

+You trade with the elementalist to get Elemental Shards (there are also easy recipes for the base pearl types) which you will use to craft the below.

+Greater Fire Pearl: diamond in the corners, with elemental shards surrounding a stack of eight fire pearls

+Greater Air Pearl: diamond in the corners, with elemental shards surrounding a stack of eight Air pearls

+Greater Ice Pearl: diamond in the corners, with elemental shards surrounding a stack of eight Ice pearls

+Greater Stone Pearl: diamond in the corners, with elemental shards surrounding a stack of eight Stone pearls

 ## Summary of Added Pearls